 - The Whole Fromage: Delectable Adventures in the World of French Cheese, by Kathe Lison: The book that started it all–imagine a cheese road trip through France with your best friend, who has curiosity and humor in spades.

-Thank you for reading this post–I hope it inspired you to learn more about the wonderful world of cheese–let me know what you thought in the comments.
-I’d greatly appreciate it if you would share this post on social media.
+Thank you for reading this post–I hope it inspired you to learn more about the wonderful world of cheese.
+I’d appreciate it if you would share this post on social media.

 - Click here to learn more about me and my credentials.

 - Check out my shop for unique products with my creative flair (see image above, L)

 - Contact me here about teaching a class, leading a tour, or speaking to your group.

 - My current project: I’m finishing up my first book, a sunny guide for positive living featuring my vibrant multimedia art (see image above, R)